-Mathematical description of relative risk in a forex portfolio
+Mathematical description of relative risk ratio in a forex portfolio

 Proceeding from the above reasoning we can reach at a mathematical description of the risk assumed in a forex portfolio.
 It is important that our forex portfolio not be heavily skewed toward any currency pair.
 For instance, the distribution of currency pairs is more like 60% EURUSD, and 40% USDJPY, and not 90% USDJPY, and %10 USDCHF.